learn-co-curriculum/phase-4-project-guidelines/README.md

 You've made it!
 You're ready to build a full-stack application with a _powerful_ backend framework!
 The goals of this project are to:

-- put together all the skills you've learned throughout the program
+- put together all the skills you've learned throughout the program,
-- prepare you for building a capstone project in Phase 5
+- prepare you for building a capstone project in Phase 5,
 - build a quality project to include in your portfolio

 The instructions below will walk you through the process of ideating and planning your app: deciding on your models and relationships, planning how the information will be laid out on the page, etc. You should work through all the planning steps before you start doing any coding.

+The other resource you should use as you work on your project is the [Flex Phase 4 Project Review Study Guide][study guide].
+The study guide contains not only a comprehensive checklist of the project requirements, but also information that will help you prepare for your project review: a list of the concepts you should be comfortable with, things to practice, resources you can use, etc.

 ## Requirements